Jens Meiert

 Interesting that you assert that nobody, from novice to expert, should use a reset style

-that is not why I said, I said that a novice should not use them, an expert would not use them which leaves quite some room for “not novice, not expert” web developers to try, experiment, and learn.
-(Although the disadvantages listed should not necessarily encourage that when it comes to reset styles.)
+that is not what I said; I said that “a novice should not use them, an expert would not use them” which leaves some room for “not novice, not expert” web developers to try, experiment, and learn.
+(Although the disadvantages listed would not necessarily encourage that.)

-Andrei, well, I cannot really see any situation where at least an unmodified reset (like Eric’s or YUI’s) is really useful, that is not meaning less elegant code or worsened maintainability.
+Andrei, well, I cannot really see any situation where an unmodified reset (like Eric’s or YUI’s) is really useful.

 @Jens